xiaohui-zhangxh/baidu_api-lbs_cloud/README.md

 # :sk is unnecessary if you are not authenticating with SN
 BaiduApi::LbsCloud::V3::Geodata.setup ak: 'xxxx', sk: 'xxxxx'

+# Also :ak and :sk can be Proc if you want load them dynamically
+BaiduApi::LbsCloud::V3::Geodata.setup ak: ->{ Settings.current.ak } , sk: -> { Settings.current.sk }

 # get geodata singleton instance
 geodata = BaiduApi::LbsCloud::V3::Geodata.instance